 - They may also like to show any camel use in Australia in the present day.

-- Suggest to them that the timeline can be a combination of written and visual information, eg text, photocopied images, drawings, photographs, magazine cut-outs and images created using computers.
+- Suggest to them that the timeline can be a combination of written and visual information, for example, text, photocopied images, drawings, photographs, magazine cut-outs and images created using computers.

 2. Write a letter